 Grave robbers?
 Drug dealers?
 Smugglers?
-When Hank Garnier returns home from war to find Los Pinos County scorched by wild fire, he stumbles upon a two men up to no good in dry creek bed at night.
-Hank is all alone and he go all the way to the edge to understand everything he’s seen.
+When Hank Garnier returns home from war to find Los Pinos County scorched by wild fire, he stumbles upon two men up to no good in a dry creek bed at night.
+Hank is all alone but he will go all the way to the edge to get to the bottom of things.
 When the stakes are life and death, he’ll rise to the occasion.

 Excerpt: “Hank Garnier turned his collar against the cold night air that came crisp out of the high Sierra in a way he had enjoyed as a boy.
 Now home after only so little time away, the cold breeze gnawed at him.
 He was squatted against his boot heels at the top of a small mesa where a white cross stood high overhead, glowing blue-sliver in the half full moon, isolated from the foothills in an empty cow pasture.
 There was an old campfire smell on the wind from the fires that had burned California in the hot dry months of early fall, leaving the entire broad side of the foothills dead and black.
 Hank blew into his hands, eyes fixed downhill on the far wall of a mostly dry arroyo where the glow of yellow lamp light danced against the creek’s vertical bank.
 Occasionally a shadow flicked across the warm glow.